 Manipulatives have the power to make mathematics come to life by making abstract concepts observable and concrete.
 They also allow students opportunities to model their mathematical thinking and test hypotheses.

 When students cannot safely share manipulative materials or aren’t physically in our classrooms, giving them access to these opportunities is a challenge.
-Digital math manipulatives are one tool that may help.
+Virtual math manipulatives are one tool that may help.
 Here are a few ways you can use digital math manipulative mats with your students.

 Mathematical Modeling & Skill Practice in the Classroom